tomirisospanova/final/README.md

 # RECIPE BLOG

-A recipe blog where users can sign up, login and post their recipes Or view and search recipes on the blog thanks to An external API (themealdb.com) and then blog  have Random Jokes and facts to be positive:)
+A recipe blog where users can sign up, login and post their recipes Or view and search recipes on the blog thanks to An external API (themealdb.com) and then blog  have Random Jokes and facts API to be positive:)

 ### Technologies used:
 - Node Js & Express Js (Backend)